Identity Theft: What It Is, How To Prevent It, and Why It's Terrible

 Real-life examples of identity theft

-Below, you will find real-life examples of identity theft, how they happened, and the results from each case.
+Below, you will find real-life examples of scams and identity theft, how they happened, and the results from each case.

 Thief steals over $70,000 using a widow’s identity